UMAprotocol/docs/docs/kpi-options/usage-tutorial.md

 ### UMA KPI Options Settlement

 Let's assume for the UMA-TVL-1221 contract that the UMA TVL returned at expiry is 750 million USD.
-Due to the price being above the 500 million USD threshold, Proposers should propose 1 which would be returned by the Optimistic Oracle for the `expiryPrice`.
+Proposers should propose 0.75 which would be returned by the Optimistic Oracle for the `expiryPrice`.
 The `expiryPercentLong` uses the `Linear` payout function to calculate the payout based on (expiryPrice - lowerBound) / (upperBound - lowerBound).

-With the `lowerBound` set to 0 and `upperBound` set to 1, the `expiryPercentLong` would be calculated as ( 1 - 0 ) / ( 1 - 0 ) = 1.
-This means that each KPI Option long token is worth 1 $UMA and out of the 10,000 $UMA tokens allocated to the contract, 100% of the $UMA collateral goes to the long tokens (community) and the short tokens (UMA treasury) expire worthless.
+With the `lowerBound` set to 0 and `upperBound` set to 1, the `expiryPercentLong` would be calculated as ( 0.75 - 0 ) / ( 1 - 0 ) = 0.75 meaning that each KPI Option long token is worth 0.75 $UMA.
+Out of the 10,000 $UMA tokens allocated to the contract, 75% of the $UMA collateral is allocated to the long tokens (community) and 25% of the $UMA collateral is allocated to the short tokens (UMA).

-If `expiryPrice` would have been below the $500 million threshold, 0.5 should be proposed.
+If `expiryPrice` would have been $500 million, 0.5 should be proposed.
 The `expiryPercentLong` would be calculated as ( 0.5 - 0 ) / ( 1 - 0 ) = 0.5 based on the `Linear` payout function.
 Therefore, 50% of the collateral is allocated to long token holders and 50% is allocated to short token holders.
-Since the `collateralPerPair` parameter set to 1, 0.5 $UMA would be allocated to long holders (community) and 0.5 $UMA would have been allocated to short token holders (UMA treasury).
+Since the `collateralPerPair` parameter set to 1, 0.5 $UMA would be allocated to long holders (community) and 0.5 $UMA would have been allocated to short token holders (UMA).

 If the price request is unable to be resolved, 0 should be returned.
-This would result in 0 $UMA allocated to the community and the 10,000 $UMA in the contract allocated back to the UMA treasury.
+This would result in 0 $UMA allocated to the community and the 10,000 $UMA in the contract allocated back to UMA.